DENOVOSEQ - STEP BY STEP MODE USAGE

 - Trimming & Cleaning: FastxToolKit

-FASTX-Toolkit (Hannon Lab 2016) is a collection of tools for the preprocessing of Fasta/Fastq files that include the following:
+FASTX-Toolkit (Hannon Lab 2016) iis a set preprocessing tools for Fasta/Fastq files:

 - PrepSeq: FastqCollapser